 Competence Before Confidence

 Real confidence comes from real skill.
 You can't fake your way to genuine self-assurance.
-First, you must become competent through deliberate practice and consistent action.
+First, you become competent through deliberate practice and consistent action.
 Then confidence follows naturally.

 Free BJJ Beginner's Guide